Gandhi Nagar, Chennai

 Gandhi Nagar is a neighbourhood in Adyar, in the south eastern part of the Indian city of Chennai.
+It is among the most upscale neighborhoods in Chennai.
+Property prices in Gandhi Nagar have been increasing significantly.
 It is bordered by the Adyar River, Kasturba Nagar, Kotturpuram, Indira Nagar and the Buckingham canal.
 Today Gandhi Nagar is a commercial hot spot having relatively good transport and other facilities.

 History

 Gandhi Nagar has more than 150 years of history.
 The oldest landmarks in Gandhi Nagar are the Pillaiyar Kovil and the St. Patrick's School.
 It was established as 'Gandhi Gram' in January 1948, just a week before Mahatma Gandhi was assassinated.
 Gandhi Nagar is one of the earliest planned layouts in the erstwhile Madras with more than 322 housing plots, underground drainage systems and broad roads.
 The neighborhood began its transformation towards becoming a residential locality around 1949 when the first residents are believed to have moved in.

 Gandhi Nagar Society

 First transport

 The first residential (non academic) inhabitants are people from a tiny town called Sadhuranga pattinam (சதுரங்கப்பட்டினம்) or Sadras as it is called.
 They came from Chengulpet to Gandhi Nagar via Buckingham canal via boats that was propelled by wind under favorable conditions or the boats were pulled by humans with rope from boat tied to their waist.
 At that time in 1942, Gandhi Nagar had lush paddy fields and was used for agriculture and was bordered by Guindy forest (which has almost disappeared now).